SantiVigna/InsideOut-Project/README.md

 ***

 ## :bulb: Project description
-To keep track of our day-to-day life at an emotional level, we are going to create a diary in Laravel where we can insert what we are feeling every day.
+To keep track of our day-to-day life at an emotional level, we are going to create a diary in **Laravel** using *Inside Out* characters where we can insert what we are feeling every day.
 ***

 ## Requirements we need to achieve in this project: